Technology

 Why the best banks are choosing unified AI platforms

-The next phase of banking transformation is about intelligent growth, with the AI in banking market projected to reach USD 379.41 billion by 2034.
-Banks that combine AI-driven intelligence, composable design, and interconnected customer experiences will lead in 2026.
+The next phase of banking transformation is about intelligent growth.
+The AI in banking market will reach USD 379.41 billion by 2034.

+Unified platforms that connect data, analytics, and channels end-to-end enable AI deployment that drives real results.
 2026 will be the year banks stop talking about transformation and start proving it.

 FAQs about AI in digital banking